GabrieleRisso/SMSgpt/README.md

 Recive a message with the chatGPT reply
 ```

+# REAL WORLD USE:
+Remove/comment the line: ```counter=$((counter+1))```

+This allows remote clientes to contact your phone number and recive chatGPT reply messages on their phone over GSM network.

 ## Limitation and bugs:
 ```
 .
 Smss are limited to 160 chars.
-For now I'm limiting individual SMS to that lenght .
+For now I'm limiting individual SMS to that lenght and not splitting them.
+.
 A message is not sent when the body contains special chars, like emoji or strenge char.
+. real word use: the reply sms from the server to the client is not displayed on server SMS messaging app.
 ```